-Undergraduate students studying at Queens' are all a part of the JCR.
+Undergraduate students studying at Queens' are all members of the JCR.

-The academic activities of college are supported by staff (and Fellows) organised into departments
+The academic activities of college are supported by staff (and Fellows) in various departments.

-- The Bursarial Offices deal with all financial matters in College and manages the non-educational aspects of the college
+- The Bursarial Offices deal with all financial matters in College and manage the non-educational aspects of the College.

 - The Alumni and Development Office is the contact point for students after they graduate.
 In addition to maintaining contact with alumni, the Development Office also undertakes fundraising to support the College's activities.